 “Art is essential in starting important conversations and changing opinions.
 My work with Black Art Library has been dedicated to promoting arts education on Black art and visual culture, ensuring that this is accessible to all communities and filling gaps that our institutions have left.
 I am thrilled to partner with Anthony and JJ and curate the East Village Arts Library, which will create substantial change in Detroit, offering greater resources and making art more accessible to local communities,” said Asmaa Walton, curator of the East Village Arts Library and founder of Black Art Library.

 The inaugural exhibition at the Shepherd will be a retrospective of one of Detroit’s greatest artists, the late Charles McGee, developed in partnership with Museum of Contemporary Art Detroit (MOCAD).
 Charles McGee’s career chronicled the Black experience and sustained optimism regarding the future of Detroit and its people.
 Immediately adjacent to the church, the Curises are spearheading the development of a public sculpture garden, titled the Charles McGee Legacy Park, to honor the life of the late Detroit artist.
 The Legacy Park will encourage play and creative discovery, feature three large-scale sculptures (8-12ft tall), and debut the artist’s first figurative work in public sculpture.
 McGee completed the designs for the Legacy Park prior to his passing earlier this year.
 The project is financially supported by Dan and Jennifer Gilbert and the Curises through a partnership with Jefferson East, Inc., a multi-service neighborhood organization that serves low-income populations on Detroit’s east side and five adjoining historic neighborhoods.
-Once completed in late 2022, the Curises along with Dan and Jennifer Gilbert will gift the land and the park to the City of Detroit.
+Once completed in Spring 2023, the park will be fully accessible to the public.

 Portrait of Charles McGee, 2017.
 Photo by Sal Rodriguez.